FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/2-installation.md

 ## 2.3.1 Prerequisites

-For installing the Monitoring Service, a server with RHEL7.7 is required with:
+For installing the Monitoring Service, a machine is required with:

-- Docker-CE 19.03.15 For details, refer to the _Docker documentation_.
-RPMs are included in the `CMM_server_2.0.14-x.tar.gz` file.
+- Docker 1.13.
+For details, refer to the _Docker documentation_.
-- Docker Compose binary as included in the `CMM_server_2.0.14-x.tar.gz` file.
-In the subsequent sections, it is assumed that you copied the `docker-compose-Linux-x86_64_1.27.4` file to the `/usr/local/bin/` directory and renamed it to `docker-compose`.
+- Docker Compose binary as included in the `CMM_server_2.0.x.tar.gz` file.
+In the subsequent sections, it is assumed that you copied the `docker-compose-Linux-x86_64_1.15.0` file to the `/usr/local/bin/` directory and renamed it to `docker-compose`.

+Depending on the Elasticsearch requirements resulting from your production environment, it is recommended that you customize the default Elasticsearch configuration provided by the Monitoring Service installation.
+For details on preparations related to Elasticsearch in productive use, refer to the _Monasca Docker documentation_.

 > **Note:** It is recommended to configure data retention for Docker container logs.
 Refer to Log File Handling for details.